-3.4 Exposure Pathway Evaluation
+3.3 Exposure Pathway Evaluation

 Based on the Phase II ESA performed on the initial infrastructure phase of construction and the existing SMP, potential environmental exposure risks to future occupants and construction workers may exist at the Site.
-However, with institutional controls the EC itself serving as deed notice and prohibiting use of groundwater, there is not a complete exposure pathway after construction activities for the MH-3 area, within the EC.
+However, with institutional controls in the recorded EC itself serving as deed notice and prohibiting use of groundwater, there is not a complete exposure pathway after construction activities for the MH-3 area, within the EC.